savonet/blog/_posts/2024-02-05-liquidsoap-v2.2.4.md

 ### Fade delay

 Another issue with crossfade is, then, how to time the `fade.in` with regard to the `fade.out`.
-Before this release, there was no easy way to delay the `fade,in` and `fade,out` to adjust their relative positions within the computed buffer.
+Before this release, there was no easy way to delay the `fade.in` and `fade.out` to adjust their relative positions within the computed buffer.
 This is now possible with the addition of a `delay` parameter!
 This parameter can be passed when calling `fade.in` and `fade.out` and also overriden using `liq_fade_in_delay` and `liq_fade_out_delay` metadata.

 It works slightly differently for `fade.in` and `fade.out`: